SidewardsBanana/itd256/Books Database/Books Database.md

 # Books Database

-## Template On How To Connect To An Online Database
+## Template On How To Connect To An Online Postgresql Database

 >``psql -h <REMOTE HOST> -p <REMOTE PORT> -U <DB_USER> <DB_NAME>``